micklove/micklove.github.io/trello/trello-agile-desc-template.md

 ### Tasks

-> Tasks will be useful when sizing
+> Tasks will be useful when refining, decomposing, sizing

 1. Stuff to do
 1. More stuff to do